EESSI/docs/docs/filesystem_layer/stratum1.md

 ```bash
 curl --head http://aws-eu-central-s1.eessi.science/cvmfs/software.eessi.io/.cvmfspublished
 ```

+### Verification of the Stratum 1 using a CVMFS client

 You can also test access to your Stratum 1 from a client, for which you will have to install the CVMFS [client](https://github.com/EESSI/filesystem-layer#clients).